The professors in this program are wonderful. They make themselves available whenever you need...

 Master’s in Secondary Education Course Descriptions

-The online courses in the Master of Science in Secondary Education program from Saint Joseph’s University not only represent the latest research-based theories and strategies for young adult education, but the dynamic curriculum is the basis for Accelerated Teaching Certification in Pennsylvania.
-The coursework will also prepare students to sit for certification tests in many other states, as well.
+The online courses in the Master of Science in Secondary Education program from Saint Joseph’s University not only represent the latest research-based theories and strategies for young adult education, but the dynamic curriculum is the basis for the Online Accelerated Teaching Certification in Pennsylvania, with reciprocity in most states.
+The coursework will also prepare students to sit for other state certification tests, as needed.

 The 36-credit-hour program will reward graduates with both the master’s degree and the career-building certification.
 The certification is also available by itself in a 27-credit-hour program.